ddvk/remarkable-update/readme.md

 [rm1 2.7.0.51](https://eu-central-1.linodeobjects.com:443/remarkable-2/build/reMarkable%20Device%20Beta/RM110/2.7.0.51/2.7.0.51_reMarkable.signed)
 drop it in:
 `updates/`
-start the server: `python serve.py`
+on your host, start the server: `python serve.py`
+the server will use the machine's hostname, so that should be resolvable from the tablet

 on the device:

 edit: `/usr/share/remarkable/update.conf`
 set the line: `SERVER=http://yourhost:8000`
+make sure you can ping/resolve `yourhost` from the device. if your dns sucks, add the entry to `/etc/hosts`, you may even use the usb interface ip address

 if you disabled the automatic updates, make sure the update-engine is running: `systemctl start update-engine`